 So, if we take a look at that.

-So, let's take a minute and talk a little bit about issues
+So, let's take a minute and talk a little bit about issues or build issues anyways.

 But those aren't the only issues that can come up.

 Sometimes, even if you write absolutely perfect code, things can change around you.